Steve Down: The Falls Event Center

-Down founded The Falls Event Center in April 2011, which provides event spaces across for small events; the company purchased a portion of the Evergreen Aviation & Space Museum campus and assets out of bankruptcy in 2016.
-In 2017 Down and The Falls Event Center were under SEC investigation and several of company's centers were in financial straits.
+Down founded The Falls Event Center in April 2011, which provides event spaces for small events; the company purchased a portion of the Evergreen Aviation & Space Museum campus and assets out of bankruptcy in 2016.
+In 2017 Down and The Falls Event Center were under SEC investigation and several of the company's centers were in financial straits.
 As of 2018 The Falls Event Center had locations in 5 states.
 In the 2018 lawsuit, investors into the Falls Event Centers allege Down promoted monthly returns approaching 35% and furthermore claim "Down constantly misrepresented the state of the centers and their potential."

 The Wings & Waves Waterpark is an operating waterpark in McMinnville, Oregon, acquired as a portion of the Falls Event Center purchase of Evergreen Aviation and Space Museum’s assets to use for his McMinnville Falls Event Center.
-After the Falls Event Center succumb to investor lawsuits, bankruptcy, and criminal investigations, the Wings & Waves Waterpark was purchased out of bankruptcy by Oregon vintner, Bill Stoller.
+After the Falls Event Center succumbed to investor lawsuits and bankruptcy, the Wings & Waves Waterpark was purchased out of bankruptcy by Oregon vintner, Bill Stoller.